r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 13. Rank Math SEO Comes with 15+ FREE modules.

 == Changelog ==

+= 1.0.86.2 [Apr 09, 2022] =
+* Added: Filter to show/hide [Analytics Stats Bar on the frontend](https://rankmath.com/kb/filters-hooks-api-developer/#hide-analytics-stats-bar)
+* Improved: Hide [Analytics Stats Bar on the frontend](https://rankmath.com/kb/analytics-stats-bar/) on all the pages after clicking on the close button
+* Fixed: [Author Sitemap](https://rankmath.com/kb/configure-sitemaps/#authors) was not working on some setups after the last update

 = 1.0.86.1 [Apr 07, 2022] =
 * Fixed: Hide [frontend Analytics Stats](https://rankmath.com/kb/analytics-stats-bar/) when Google Search Console is not connected to the site